Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XX. Folder-Redirection Settings/README.md

 ## 2. 🖥️ Accessing Folder Redirection Settings in GPMC

-Open the Group Policy Management Console (GPMC) and navigate to the folder redirection settings under:<br /> 📁 `User Configuration > Policies > Windows Settings > Folder Redirection`
+To begin the configuration, I opened the Group Policy Management Console (GPMC) and navigated to the Folder Redirection settings within the target User Configuration policy:<br />
+  📁 `User Configuration > Policies > Windows Settings > Folder Redirection`

 📸 **Accessing Folder Redirection Settings in GPMC**